overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 ];

 overwolf.games.events.setRequiredFeatures(g_interestedInFeatures, function(info) {
-    if (info.status == "error")
+    if (info.success == false)
     {
-      console.log("Could not set required features: " + info.reason);
+      console.log("Could not set required features: " + info.error);
       return;
     }
 }
 ```

 :::important
-it's important to wait for the `success` status to make sure that required features will be registered and trigger events properly.
+it's important to wait for the **success** status to make sure that required features will be registered and trigger events properly.
 :::

 Example for setting required features and waiting for 'success':